Welcome to Graphic Design & Photography

 The Graphic Design Certificate provides the student with a thorough understanding of the design process, from concept to printed piece.
-Production and pre-press processes are introduced and become an integral part of the Certificate, along with the introduction of web design.
+Concept development, creativity, interactivity and pre-press processes are introduced and become an integral part of the Certificate.
 Students execute their work in a state-of-the-art Digital Arts Center.

 Program Student Learning Outcomes

 - Apply design principles to both print and screen layouts.

 - Demonstrate proficiency using industry-standard software to produce graphic design layouts that are print-ready digital files.